aiishwarrya/nasscom-digital-vlsi-soc/README.md

 This process bridges the gap between the circuit design and the physical layout.
 By leveraging network graphs and layout optimization techniques, the generated layout ensures manufacturability while meeting performance requirements.

 ---
+# SKY_L4 - Typical Characterization Flow

+The characterization flow ensures that a standard cell is accurately analyzed for its timing, power, and noise characteristics.
+This involves simulating its behavior under defined conditions.

+#### Steps in the Characterization Flow:

+#### 1. **Read Model Files**:
+   - Load all required model files, including process-specific data from the SKY130 PDK.

+#### 2. **Read Extracted SPICE Netlist**:
+   - Import the SPICE netlist of the designed cell for simulation.

+#### 3. **Define Buffer Behavior**:
+   - Specify the functional behavior of the cell (e.g., inverter or buffer) to guide the simulation.

+#### 4. **Read Sub-Circuits**:
+   - Include necessary sub-circuits for a complete and accurate simulation setup.

+#### 5. **Attach Power Sources**:
+   - Add appropriate power and ground connections to mimic real operating conditions.

+#### 6. **Apply Stimulus**:
+   - Provide input waveforms or signals to drive the cell.

+#### 7. **Provide Output Capacitance**:
+   - Attach load capacitance to simulate the effect of connecting the cell to subsequent stages.

+#### 8. **Run Simulation Commands**:
+   - Execute commands such as transient, AC, or DC simulations to evaluate cell behavior.

+#### Tools and Outputs:
+- **Tool Used**: GUNA software was employed for detailed characterization.
+- **Outputs**: Timing, power, and noise characteristics were extracted and exported into `.lib` (library) files for integration into the standard-cell library.

+#### Summary:
+This characterization flow ensures the standard cell meets performance requirements and is ready for integration into digital design flows.
+GUNA aids in obtaining accurate results for timing, noise, and power analysis.

+---

 </details>